fpsvogel/storydroid/README.md

 <h1 align="center">🤖 Story Droid 🤖</h1>
 <p align="center">└[∵┌]└[ ∵ ]┘[┐∵]┘</p>

 Welcome to the [Story Droid](https://storydroid.herokuapp.com/) codebase.
-I'm building this as I read Jason Swett's [Complete Guide to Rails Testing](https://www.codewithjason.com/complete-guide-to-rails-testing/) so that I can improve my testing skills and learn RSpec.
+I built this little app as an experiment which [I wrote about on my blog](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer).

 ### Table of Contents